nstene/SleepSEEG/doc/feature_extraction.rst

     If this step fails to obtain any finite value, the -infinity is returned.

-  - When the main step is done, the valueas are associated with its index (index of the values, where mean value is not finite are skipped) and the polynom of the first order (straight line) is interleaved into using the least square method.
+  - When the main step is done, the values are associated with its index (index of the values, where mean value is not finite are skipped) and the polynom of the first order (straight line) is interleaved into by the least square method.
 The straight line could be mathematicly written as :math:`y = a*x + b`.
 The :math:`a*fs/lag_step` value is returned.
 Fs is the sampling fraquency and :math:`a` is a element of the mathematical expresion for a straight line.

-  - This description is highly reduced and focused on the aplicaton, for better understanding, it is recomended to read Rosenstein paper:
+  - This description is highly reduced and focused on the aplicaton, for better understanding, it is recomended to read original Rosenstein paper:
     ROSENSTEIN, Michael T.; COLLINS, James J. a DE LUCA, Carlo J. A practical method for calculating largest Lyapunov exponents from small data sets.
     Online.
 Physica D: Nonlinear Phenomena.
 1993, 117-134.
 ISSN 0167-2789.